aspect-build/rules_lint/CONTRIBUTING.md

 ## Releasing

+Releases are automated on a cron trigger.
+If you do nothing, eventually the newest commits will be released automatically.
+See .github/workflows/tag.yaml.

-**Easiest**: if the new version can be determined automatically from the commit history, just navigate to https://github.com/aspect-build/rules_lint/actions/workflows/tag.yaml and press the "Run workflow" button.
+To trigger a release where the new version can be determined automatically from the commit history, just navigate to https://github.com/aspect-build/rules_lint/actions/workflows/tag.yaml and press the "Run workflow" button.